-STEP 2: Provide GEO with an official, detailed course syllabus
+STEP 2: Provide GEO with an Official Syllabus

-- If the course is not in the GEO Approved Course Database, obtain an official syllabus.
+- To begin the course approval process, obtain an official syllabus.
 The syllabus should contain a detailed description of the course, structure, required readings, etc.

 - Course syllabi may be found on the study away program website or the course catalogue/bulletin.
 If not, you will need to request them from the program or host university.